whatyouhide/whatyouhide.github.io/content/posts/2017-08-15-the-guts-of-a-property-testing-library/index.md

 #### Random splitting

 This worked fairly well, but when reading the QuickCheck paper again I noticed something I had missed the first time: the seed was never returned alongside the value.
 What QuickCheck does, instead, is they "split" the seed.
 Splitting the seed is a way to take one random seed and deterministically return two random seeds.
-This can be used when we need to use the random seed twice (or more): instead of using something like `:rand.uniform_s/2` above, we can split the seed into `seed1` and `seed2` and use `seed1` just once to generated an integer and then throw it away, since we still have `seed2` if we need a seed for something else. `seed2` can be further split, effectively making us able to use as many seeds as we want to generate values.
+This can be used when we need to use the random seed twice (or more): instead of using something like `:rand.uniform_s/2` above, we can split the seed into `seed1` and `seed2` and use `seed1` just once to generate an integer and then throw it away, since we still have `seed2` if we need a seed for something else. `seed2` can be further split, effectively making us able to use as many seeds as we want to generate values.

 With this in mind, I changed the generator function to take a seed and a size but only return a value.
 If I needed to call a generator twice, I would just split the seed and use the two resulting seeds to call it twice.
 It now looked like this: